 The uniform is long-sleeved and supposed to be spotless, but I am never-short-sleeved and known for hard work so no one ever questions how I end up looking like I do.

-I hide the bandage on my right wrist.
+I hide the bandage around my right wrist.

 Within her comment Grandma says I am twenty-five as if she’s reminding me.